 D. Any individual waiting for confirmation of his or her membership to the CPOST must conform to and abide by the Bagley-Keene Open Meeting Act, as though already confirmed (GC, Section 11121.952).

 Specifically, each current and unconfirmed commissioner shall abide by GC, Section 11122.5, and shall not participate in any ex parte communications.

 A. CPOST commissioners serve a term of four (4) years, or:

 1. Until succeeded by their respective organization, or

 2. In the event of resignation.

-B. Resigning CPOST commissioners will notice, in writing, the Chairperson, Secretary, and Executive Director as well as their own sponsoring organization.
+B. Resigning CPOST commissioners will notice, in writing, the Chairperson, Vice-Chairperson, and ED, as well as their own sponsoring organization.

 A. Upon any vacancy, the CPOST shall revert to the appointment process as described in i(A)-i(C) above.

 i.
 Each voting commissioner, will ensure that the CPOST operating procedures, regulations, selection and training standards, and Apprenticeship Program standards are met.

 ii.
 Each voting commissioner will attend and participate in all meetings of the CPOST.